Sweeps and Inducing Labour: Making Informed Decisions Links And Book Review

 This book enables women to unpick scaremongering and make informed decisions relating to their journey, their body, their baby and their birth.
 It is a huge step in providing balanced information and allowing women to make informed choices for themselves.

-If relevant please join our local Positive Birth Group, South Wales Home Birth and Hopefuls group, or the National VBAC and Home Birth chat groups or the new but very informative Induction Of Labour group.
+Feel free to join the South Wales Birth Circle, Home Birth Support Group UK or the South Wales Home Birth Group, or the National VBAC and Home Birth chat groups or the new but very informative Induction Of Labour group.

 If you are interested in writing a guest blog or sharing a life or birth story please feel free to contact her HERE.